John Hillcoat

-John Hillcoat (born 1960) is an Australian-Canadian film director, screenwriter, and music video director.
+John Hillcoat (born 14 August 1961) is an Australian film director, screenwriter, and music video director.

+His early work includes the 1988 prison film Ghosts... of the Civil Dead, as well as music videos for bands such as Siouxsie and the Banshees, Depeche Mode and Nick Cave and the Bad Seeds.
+His breakthrough film, the 2005 outback Western The Proposition, was written by Nick Cave and received widespread critical acclaim.
+Hillcoat went on to direct The Road (2009), an adaptation of Cormac McCarthy's 2006 novel of the same name, and Lawless (2012), a Prohibition-era crime drama.
+His films often explore themes of survival, violence, and morality, showcasing a raw, atmospheric aesthetic.

 Early life

-Hillcoat was born in Queensland, Australia, and was raised in Hamilton, Ontario, Canada.
+Hillcoat was born in Brisbane, Queensland, Australia on 14 August 1961, to feminist artist Pat Hillcoat and oncologist Dr. Brian Leslie Hillcoat, growing up in North America and Europe.
+He attended Sir John A. Macdonald Secondary School in Hamilton, Ontario, Canada, and was enrolled in its Special Art Program.
 As a child, his paintings were featured in the Art Gallery of Hamilton.
-He attended Sir John A. Macdonald Secondary School in Hamilton, Ontario, and was enrolled in the Special Art Program.
-He was active with the McMaster University Film Board most notably producing an animated short titled "The Finger".
+He was active with the McMaster University Film Board, most notably producing an animated short titled The Finger.

+Back in Australia by the late 1970s, aged 18, Hillcoat studied film at the Swinburne University of Technology, in Melbourne.
+He became immersed in the city's post-punk scene, through which he met his now wife, the photographer Polly Borland, and began a lifelong creative collaboration with Nick Cave, editing the music video for his band The Birthday Party's single "Nick the Stripper" (1981).
+Hillcoat also got a job filming concerts at the famed Melbourne post-punk venue the Crystal Ballroom.

 Career

 Hillcoat has often worked with Nick Cave, the band Depeche Mode, and actor Guy Pearce.
 The Road, his adaptation of the novel by Cormac McCarthy, premiered at the 2009 Toronto Film Festival, and was released in the U.S. in November 2009.
 His 2012 film, Lawless, competed for the Palme d'Or at the 2012 Cannes Film Festival.
 Hillcoat's film, Triple 9 was released in 2016.
 In 2017, he directed "Crocodile", an episode of the anthology series Black Mirror.
+In 2024, it was announced that Hillcoat would be directing a film adaptation of another McCarthy novel, Blood Meridian.